molily/molily.de/_posts/2017-12-21-robust-javascript.md

 }
 ```

 If you do not want to use Modernizr but look for bulletproof feature detection code, look into Modernizr’s [repository of detects](https://github.com/Modernizr/Modernizr/tree/master/feature-detects).
-For detecting the Fetch API, the [Modernizr simple checks](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/network/fetch.js#L18) `'fetch' in window`.
+For detecting the Fetch API, [Modernizr simply checks](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/network/fetch.js#L18) `'fetch' in window`.

 ### Types of checks